RhetTbull/textinator/README.md

 - Press ⌘ + ⇧ + 4 (`Cmd + Shift + 4`) to take a screenshot then paste the detected text wherever you'd like it to be.

+- Textinator can also monitor the clipboard for changes which means you can also copy an image from any app or press Control + ⌘ + ⇧ + 4 (`Ctrl + Cmd + Shift + 4`) to take a screenshot and copy it to the clipboard without creating a screenshot file.
+Textinator will then detect any text in the image and copy it to the clipboard, overwriting the copied image.

 ## Settings

 - `Text detection threshold confidence`: The confidence threshold for text detection.
 The higher the value, the more accurate the text detection will be but a higher setting may result in some text not being detected (because the detected text was below the specified threshold).
 The default value is 'Low' which is equivalent to a [VNRecognizeTextRequest](https://developer.apple.com/documentation/vision/vnrecognizetextrequest?language=objc) confidence threshold of `0.3` (Medium = `0.5`, Migh = `0.8`).